Kaszanas/DatasetPreparator/src/datasetpreparator/sc2/sc2_map_downloader/README.md

                                  [required]
   --output_path DIRECTORY        Output path where StarCraft 2 (SC2) map files
+                                 will be downloaded.  [required] --n_processes INTEGER          Number of processes to use for extracting the map URLs.
+Default is 8.
-                                 will be downloaded.  [required] --log [INFO|DEBUG|ERROR|WARN]  Log level.
+  --log [INFO|DEBUG|ERROR|WARN]  Log level.
 Default is WARN.
   --help                         Show this message and exit.
 ```